-Stages And Early Symptoms Of Liver Disease Among Alcoholics
+Stages and Early Symptoms of Liver Disease among Alcoholics

 The American Liver Foundation names three types of alcoholic liver disease.
-These are – in order of most to least severe – alcoholic cirrhosis, alcoholic hepatitis and alcoholic fatty liver disease.
+These are – in order of most to least severe – alcoholic cirrhosis, alcoholic hepatitis, and alcoholic fatty liver disease.
 The signs and symptoms of these may overlap.

 Alcoholic Fatty Liver Disease

 This disease happens when fat builds up in the liver, which causes swelling and impairs liver function.
 Alcoholic fatty liver disease can occur even after a short period of heavy drinking.

-With cessation of alcohol use, drinkers can usually reverse liver disease in this stage.
+With the cessation of alcohol use, drinkers can usually reverse liver disease in this stage.
 If drinking continues, damage to the liver will not subside and will result in irreversible disease.